Mystery Science Theater 3000: Format

 The general format of an MST3K episode has remained the same throughout the series' run.
 Episodes are approximately 90 minutes in running time (excluding commercial breaks) and begin with a short introductory segment in which the human host and the 'bots interact with the Mads before being sent the movie.
 During Joel Hodgson and Jonah Ray's tenures as hosts (and for a brief period at the start of the Mike Nelson era), the hosts and the Mads engage in an "invention exchange" in which they each show off their latest inventions.
-Sirens and flashing lights ("Movie Sign") then signal the characters to enter the theater.
+A buzzer and flashing lights ("Movie Sign") then signal the characters to enter the theater.